opauloh/opauloh/README.md

 - 2023-01-01: ✨ Happy new Year!
 - 2023-03-15: 🤖 Start studying about OpenAI and ChatGPT 3
 - 2023-04-24: 🔐 Went to San Francisco - CA to attend the [RSA Conference 2023](https://www.rsaconference.com/usa) to keep up with the latest trends in Cybersecurity as a developer
+- 2023-09-01: 📚 Enrolled in the [Google AI for JavaScript developers with TensorFlow.js](https://www.edx.org/learn/javascript/google-google-ai-for-javascript-developers-with-tensorflow-js) course

 ### Previous years